ereedsanchez/AI-Cams-research-notes/README.md

 ### Courses
 Summer courses where done in the summers of 2024, and 2025, where student experimented with AI camera solutions.
 Below are links to curriculams and final resources.
 - [AI-Critters : STEP Summer 2024](https://github.com/ereedsanchez/AI-Critters-STEP-2024)
 - [Science Technology and Ecology](https://github.com/ereedsanchez/Science-Technology-and-Ecology) - Precurser to AI-Camera courses.
 Based on Arduino sensor kits.
+- [Critter Cams](https://github.com/ereedsanchez/CritterCam) - Work in Progress - Documentation of Crittercams used in Black Rock Forest.

+### Additional Tools
+- [rtsp-stream-to-youtube](https://github.com/ereedsanchez/wyze-rtsp-stream-to-youtube) Script to stream RTSP video streams to youtube.